 Content that appears online--and thus is publicly accessible--may very well be copyrighted, and thus you must comply with copyright law when using it.
 "Public domain" instead refers specifically to work that no longer is entitled to copyright protection (i.e. the copyright protection expired), or works for which copyright protection was never available (e.g. U.S. Federal Government works, facts/ideas, etc.).
 See the discussion of Public Domain in Step 1 for more information.

-Yes!
+No!
 It is not an infringement to link to content that has been uploaded lawfully.

 If, however, you have reason to believe that the content you're linking to was uploaded in violation of copyright, then you should not link to it.
 Doing so could be construed as contributory infringement.
 In those circumstances, work through the Step 1 questions with respect to use of legitimate copies of the content, rather than linking to infringing online reproductions.

 Maybe.
-If the work that you want to use is something you previously wrote, you may no longer hold copyright over it if you assigned copyright to your publisher--making it important to go through Step 1 questions.
+If the work that you want to use is something you previously wrote, you may no longer hold copyright over it if you assigned copyright to a publisher--making it important to go through Step 1 questions.

-As copyright holder of your dissertation, you're entitled to make derivative works and adapt or rearrange your work as you see fit.
+As copyright holder of your scholarship, you're entitled to make derivative works and adapt or rearrange your work as you see fit.
 Though, a journal may want you to edit your work a bit to make it something different for the journal iteration.
 Every version or adaptation of your work is a separate work in which you hold copyright.

-Keep in mind, though: If you publish journal articles that are merely excerpted from your dissertation without modification, you should be careful about assigning copyright to the journals.
+Keep in mind, though: If you publish journal articles that are merely excerpted from your digital project without modification, you should be careful about assigning copyright to the journals.
 If you later wish to reuse the same language in, say, a manuscript for a book, you don't want to have transferred your rights to that iteration.

 For instance, one of the fair use factors takes into consideration whether your use is for non-profit educational purposes.
 Once you begin publishing a book and earning royalties, the commercial nature of the endeavor may weigh against fair use for that factor.
 You'll need to undertake Step 1 analysis again in its entirety when it comes time to publish your manuscript commercially, and determine whether you need permissions.